iaretechnician/barebones-masterserver-wiki/Tutorial:-Building-to-Linux-VPS.md

 The changes are very few and very minor, so it's no loss if it's overwritten.

-Talk to Trivn in the [Discord](https://discord.gg/ZqGummZ) if you have any issues!
+Talk to Trivn in the [MSF Discord](https://discord.gg/ZqGummZ) server if you have any issues!

 ---